|

 the handmade bicycle craft, business difficulties pushed him out of the craft in the

 1990s.
-Toward the end, another person owned the Tesch name and produced
+Toward the end, another person became owner of the Tesch name and produced

 frames, but only for a short period of time.
 David went into the